andrewt3000/MachineLearning/neuralNets.md

 Architecture - The structure of a neural network i.e. number of hidden layers, and number of nodes.

-Number of hidden layers - the higher the number of layers the more layers of abstraction it can represent. too many layers and the the network suffers from the vanishing or exploding gradient problem.
+Number of hidden layers - the higher the number of layers the more layers of abstraction it can represent.
+If the network has too many layers it may suffer from the vanishing or exploding gradient problem.

+Capacity is the model's storage space for patterns and is driven by parameter width (number of hidden units) and depth (number of layers).
+Generally, a higher number of parameters equates to a higher capacity.

 ### Activation Functions
 [Activation function](https://en.wikipedia.org/wiki/Activation_function) - the "neuron" in the neural network executes an activation function on the sum of the weighted inputs.
 In the neuron metaphor you can assume as the value approaches 1 the neuron is "firing".
 ReLu is a popular modern activation function.